-Pear hosted its invite-only demo day online year; here’s what you might have missed – TechCrunch
+Pear hosted its invite-only demo day online this year; here’s what you might have missed – TechCrunch

 The pitch: Wagr will allow sports fans to bet with peers in a social, fair, and simple way.
 Sending a bet requires just three steps, too: pick a team, set an amount, and send away.
 Wagr sets the right odds and handles the money.

-Users can challenge friends, start groups, track leaderboards, and see what others are betting on, so they feel connected even if they aren’t together in the stadium.
+Users can challenge friends, start groups, track leaderboards, and see what others are betting on, so they feel connected even if they aren’t together.
 Customers pay a commission when they use the platform to find them a match, but bets against friends are free.
 The plan is to go live in Tennessee first and expand outward from there.

 14.)
 Federato